wgsl-tooling-wg/wesl-spec/GLOSSARY.md

   - Directives: Generated WGSL code must agree on a set of directives
   - (Maybe `const_assert`?)
 - Package: A publishable body of WGSL+ code containing multiple files.
 Akin to a JavaScript npm package or a Rust crate.
-- Package Root: The root module of a package.
+- Package Root: The root directory of wgsl/wesl files
 - Visibility: Whether a importable item is visible to
   - other modules
   - other packages